continualWolf/JediArchivesAPI/README.md

 - 🟡 **Commands** — Operations that modify the state of the galaxy (e.g. `CreateUserCommand`)
 - 🔵 **Queries** — Force-sensitive lookups and read-only access (e.g. `GetUserByIdQuery`)

+(A separate Database using reflection is available but must be handled by the user at this time, just ensure to update the `JediArchives_Write` & `JediArchives_Read` Connection Strings)

 Advantages:
 - Clean logic and separation of concerns
 - Ready for read/write replication, event sourcing, and caching